Wood Bridges and Decking for Model Trains

 Custom routing of piping is available for multiple product purchase.

-The design of the distillation towers is changing.
+The design of the distillation towers has been improved.
 There is now more platforms / piping etc and a more realistic look.
-The newest photos are for the medium atmospheric tower.
-The vacuum and small distillation tower will be redesigned to be complementary to the medium distillation tower.
+The photos below are the new designs.

 An alternate method to squeeze even more out of crude oil after initial distillation is the use of Alkylation (Alky) Units to combine olefins (propylene and butylene) from the Fluid catalytic cracker (FCC) with isobutane and a sulfuric acid catalyst.
 It’s mixed vigorously before the sulfuric acid is again removed.
 What’s left is pumped to distillation towers, where it’s separated into liquefied petroleum gas (LPG), mixed butanes and alkylate.
 Alkylate is a high-octane blending component used in lead-free premium gasoline.